Deanfost/journal/README.md

 To start the React development server on localhost:3000, run `npm start` in `/react-app`.
 The backend serves a production build of the react app.
 To update the production build, run `npm run build` in `/react-app`, and restart the backend.

 ## Setting Up the Postgres Container
 Ensure that Docker and Docker Compose are installed on your machine.
 Run `docker compose up` in the root of the project to start the container on localhost:5432.

-To format the database, use `npm run init_db` from the `/express` directory while the container is running.
+### DB Management Commands
+- Delete data and (re)install schemas: `npm run init_db`
+- Seed sample data: `npm run seed_db`

+Note: the seed command will not reset auto-incrementing columns

 ## Tests
 To test the backend, run `npm test` within `/express`.

-## Useful Tools
-- The `sequelize-cli` package can be installed globally using `npm i -g sequelize-cli`, which provides a lot of tools for interacting with the Sequelize library: https://github.com/sequelize/cli.
+All tests take place on db "db_test".